mattparlsow/tictactoe/README.md

 React Material UI 5 Tic Tac Toe game.
 Features a single player mode and 2 player mode.
 This application was created using webpack 5.

+### Node

+This application requires Node and NPM package manager.
+Both must be installed before you can run the application

 ### `npm install`

 Before running the application locally you must install the dependencies first, via 'npm install'.
 This command must be run from within the project folder.
 All the dependencies are listed in the package.json file.